Okhotsk: History

-From at least 1715 it was clear that Okhotsk was a poor site for a city.
-In addition to the difficult track inland, (see Okhotsk Coast) the harbor was poor, and the short growing season and lack of plowland meant that food had to be imported.
-Around 1750 there were only thirty-seven peasant families and a number of Yakut cattlemen living there.
+From at least 1715, it was clear that Okhotsk was a poor site for a city.
+In addition to the difficult track inland, the harbor was poor, and the short growing season and lack of plowland meant that food had to be imported.
+Around 1750, there were only thirty-seven peasant families and a number of Yakut cattlemen living there.
 There was so little pasture in the area that pack horses sometimes had to be returned to Yakutsk unloaded.
 The harbor was ice-free from May to November, but the sailing season ran only from June through September.
-The town was built on a low narrow spit blocking the mouths of the two rivers.
+The town was built on a low, narrow spit blocking the mouths of the two rivers.
 The harbor inside the spit was large but shallow; three quarters of it was a mud flat during low water.
-Large ships could cross the bar only on an incoming or outgoing high tide.
+Large ships could cross the bar only on a high tide.
 Ice-choked water during the spring breakup frequently flooded the town (twenty times from 1723 to 1813), as did high surf on a number of occasions.
-In 1810 the Okhota River, its mouth jammed by ice, cut a new channel through the spit and isolated the townsite; the town was moved to the spit east of the harbor mouth five years later.
+In 1810, the Okhota River, its mouth jammed by ice, cut a new channel through the spit and isolated the townsite; the town was moved to the spit east of the harbor mouth five years later.
 Goods now had to be unloaded and barged across the harbor; because the harbor was shallow, Yakuts had to wade with loads from shore to barge.
 Fresh water had to be fetched from 2+1/2 mi away.
 Goods could not be brought down along the Kukhtuy River because of swamps.

-In 1840 Vasily Zavoyko became head of the Russian-American Company post at Okhotsk and decided to move the post south to Ayan, a move that was completed in 1845.
-The Yakutsk-Ayan Track was built and then rebuilt in 1852 at a cost of 20,000 rubles, by-passing Okhotsk.
-In 1849 Siberian governor Nikolay Muravyov-Amursky followed the Russian-American Company's example and decided to move the Siberian Flotilla to Petropavlovsk-Kamchatsky and other government facilities to Ayan.
+In 1840, Vasily Zavoyko became head of the Russian-American Company post at Okhotsk and decided to move the post south to Ayan, a move that was completed in 1845.
+The Yakutsk-Ayan Track was built and then rebuilt in 1852 at a cost of 20,000 rubles, bypassing Okhotsk.
+In 1849, Siberian governor Nikolay Muravyov-Amursky followed the Russian-American Company's example and decided to move the Siberian Flotilla to Petropavlovsk-Kamchatsky and other government facilities to Ayan.
 The Amur Annexation in 1860 continued the shift of Russian focus to the south.
-From 1870 Okhotsk was supplied from Nikolayevsk-on-Amur.
+From 1870, Okhotsk was supplied from Nikolayevsk-on-Amur.
 Further loss of importance came in 1867 when Russian America (Alaska) was sold to the United States.
 The total population decline of Okhotsk went from 1,660 in 1839 to one hundred in 1865.